 Do you say ‘White Rabbit’ on the first day of the month?
 In my family we have this tradition.
 We do it as a fun competition.
 The first one to say it wins.
-(We don’t actually win anything, we just Win.
-Like, the smartest smart aleck who remembered to say it.)
+(We don’t actually win anything, we just Win — if you remembered first you are the smartest smart guy. )

 I did some sleuthing and found out that the rabbit utterance apparently started out as an ancient Celtic tradition.
 It was used at the beginning of the lunar month to honor the sacred animal.
 This animal was not exactly a rabbit, but something other-worldly that resembled a rabbit.
 The image of this rabbit-like animal could then be found in the full moon.